Maldon: Renaissance and modern eras

 In the 17th century Thomas Plume started the Plume Library to house over 8,000 books and pamphlets printed between 1487 and his death in 1704; the collection has been added to at various times since 1704.
 The Plume Library is to be found at St Peter's Church.
 Only the original tower survives, the rest of the building having been rebuilt by Thomas Plume to house his library (on the first floor) and what was Maldon Grammar School (on the ground floor).
+The ground floor is now the Maeldune Heritage Centre.

 In the church of All Saints is a memorial window to George Washington, whose great-great grandfather, Lawrence Washington, is buried here.
 Unveiled by an American diplomat on 5 July 1928, the window displays Saint Nicholas with the Mayflower, Saint George and Saint Joan of Arc in the centre.
 At the top are the arms of the Washington family, and the arms of the USA, England, Scotland and Wales.
 At the bottom are depictions of George Washington, the landing of the Mayflower, the signing of the Declaration of Independence and the Statue of Liberty.

 Also in Maldon are Maldon Baptist Church in Butt Lane, Maldon Methodist Church in the High Street, and Maldon United Reformed Church on Market Hill.
 Maldon Mosque is in Church Street.

 During World War II, Maldon was featured in the German invasion plan for Britain, Operation Sea Lion.
 The plan called for the Germans to advance to a line between Maldon and the River Severn after they had landed in the southern coast of England.

+The Maldon Embroidery

+To commemorate the 1,000th anniversary of the Battle of Maldon, 86 local women completed a 42-foot embroidery.
+Designed by artist Humphrey Spender, the seven panels tell the story of the famous battle and also illustrate other notable moments in Maldon’s history, ending with the Embroidery’s unveiling in 1991.
+It is on display at the Maeldune Heritage Centre.